 • Work sample (chapter from recent thesis or journal article, up to 5,000 words)

-• Suggestion of two referees with contact details
+• Suggestion of two references with contact details

 Your documents will not be returned after the application process.
 For this reason, please submit copies only.
-This position is limited to 36 months.
+This position will inititally be limited until December 31st, 2025.
+An extension to a full 36 months is possible.
 The salary will be determined in accordance with TV-L E13.
 We are particularly pleased to receive applications from women for the position advertised here.

 Direct all science questions on the project to Prof. Dr. Hans Zappe